Nit31/IU_Tumor_segmentation/readme.md

 ### Main Task

 In this task I need to deploy a model in an API and create a web application that interacts with the API.
 The model API accepts the requests from the web application and sends back the responses.
-The web application must at least contain the input fields, button for make a prediction, and the area with the prediction itself.

 ### Methodology
 I have decided to use the [TumorSegmentation](https://www.kaggle.com/datasets/pkdarabi/brain-tumor-image-dataset-semantic-segmentation/data) dataset,